-2. The Advisory Group Civil Society Organisations (CSOs)39 is a member of the Task Force on Displacement and is represented by the Internal Displacement Monitoring Center (NRC/IDMC).
-It is leading the implementation of these activities, in consultation with the International Organisation for Migration (IOM).
+2. The Advisory Group Civil Society Organisations (CSOs) is a member of the Task Force on Displacement and is represented by the Internal Displacement Monitoring

-39 The Advisory Group Civil Society Organisations (CSOs) is composed of NRC/IDMC, the Hugo Observatory, the Arab Network for Environment and Development (RAED), Refugees International.
+&lt;sup>39 The Advisory Group Civil Society Organisations (CSOs) is composed of NRC/IDMC, the Hugo Observatory, the Arab Network for Environment and Development (RAED), Refugees International.